Family Business Toronto

-The family whose economic stability is tied to their family business faces unique challenges and opportunities when the founding generation or a member from the family management team face a breakdown in their marriage.
+The family whose economic stability is tied to their business faces unique challenges and opportunities when the founding generation or a member from the family management team face a breakdown in their marriage.
 The intertwining of family ownership, entrepreneurial, management, and operational interests with new generational involvement provides an opportunity to review succession plans, roles, and members on the governance boards.
 Expressing and reiterating common family values, promoting unity, and working together through this emotional transition period helps keep the long terms goals of a successful family enterprise on track.

 Keeping Family + Family Business Boundaries Separate